-The is the second of three comprehensive clinical experiences in a physical therapy setting.
+The first seven-week rotation of this full time clinical experience is the second of three comprehensive clinical experiences in a physical therapy setting.
 The purpose of this intermediate experience is to apply, integrate, and perform learned clinical skills on patients under the direct supervision of a licensed Physical Therapist and/or licensed Physical Therapist assistant.
 The emphasis of this experience is to integrate previously learned and practiced PTA skills, therapeutic modalities, advanced therapeutic techniques, and neurophysiological techniques into an established physical therapy program.
-Typical practice settings may include acute care hospitals, private practice, sports, developmental centers, skilled nursing centers, geriatrics, pediatrics, in-patient and outpatient rehabilitation centers.
+Typical practice settings may include acute care hospitals, private practice, sports, developmental centers, skilled nursing centers, geriatrics, pediatrics, in-patient and out-patient rehabilitation centers.

-Clinical Practice II - Seven Weeks - Full-Time (252 hours)
+Clinical Practice II - Seven Weeks - Full-Time